vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 Each OAM test sequence references an OAM unitary test type with its concrete parameters to indicate which OAM Test YANG module, is mounted at the "root" mount point for that "ne-config" list entry.
-Each OAM test sequence has two temporal parameters related to time constraints: "period" container and "recurrence" container and one constraint related to ordering: "ordered-by user".
-Time constraints parameters are imported from the "ietf-schedule" module from {{!RFC9922}}. "period" identifies the one shot period values that contain a precise period of time and can be used to support on demand troubleshooting, while "recurrence" identifies the properties that contain a recurrence rule specification and can be used to support periodical troubleshooting. "ordered-by user" YANG statement indicates that the user is responsible for the ordering on a collection of OAM unitary tests. "test-sequence-status" shows the state of the OAM test sequence. "state" imported from the "ietf-schedule" module indicates the current state of the schedule.
+Each OAM test sequence has two temporal parameters related to time constraints: "period" container and "recurrence" container.
+Time constraints parameters are imported from the "ietf-schedule" module from {{!RFC9922}}. "period" identifies the one shot period values that contain a precise period of time and can be used to support on demand troubleshooting, while "recurrence" identifies the properties that contain a recurrence rule specification and can be used to support periodical troubleshooting. "test-sequence-status" shows the state of the OAM test sequence. "state" imported from the "ietf-schedule" module indicates the current state of the schedule.

 Note that repetition is specified by "count" parameter and only applies to the recurrence schedule type.
 If no count is indicated, the test is considered to run indefinitely.
 In case of the